-I. INTRODUCTION:
+I. INTRODUCTION

 - 1. Chapter VII of the OECD transfer pricing guidelines for Multinational Enterprises and Tax Administrations (OECD guidelines) examine "issues that arise in determining for transfer pricing purposes whether services have been provided by one member of an MNE group to other members of that group and, if so, in establishing arm's length pricing for those intra group services".
 Broadly, the chapter then goes on to consider if a service has been provided and what, for tax purposes, the intra group charge for such a service should be to accord with the arm's length principle. - 2.
 The OECD guidelines recognise the wide range of services that may be provided and equally the wide range of benefit provided, or expected, by the provision of such services.
 The JTPF thought it worthwhile to supplement the list of services mentioned in the OECD guidelines.
 At annex I is a list of intra-group services commonly provided that may or not be within the scope of this paper. - 3.
 The JTPF identified certain issues, -important to any reviewer (the term reviewer applies to the reviewer function in both the taxpayer and the tax administration)-, in applying the guidelines as they relate to intra group services.
 The issues include: increasing globalisation and related central service provision; the increasing demand on resources; the potential for costs to be "stranded" in that no tax administration would accept them; and an awareness that some types of service provision represented a lower risk than others although that did not seem to have an impact in a practical application of the OECD guidelines by reviewers. - 4.
 This paper is focused on how best to address those issues.
-The paper seeks to neither restrict the right of a Tax Administration to conduct an audit nor for an MNE to make representations to reflect an outcome based on the facts and circumstances of their particular case i.e. to either include or exclude a specific service.
-Nonetheless it is anticipated that fewer audits will be required into the intra group services that fall within the scope of this paper.
+The paper seeks to neither restrict the right of a tax administration to conduct an audit nor for an MNE to make representations to reflect an outcome based on the facts and circumstances of their particular case i.e. to either include or exclude a specific service.
+Nonetheless it is anticipated that fewer full audits will be required into the intra group services that fall within the scope of this paper.

 II.
-Overview:
+Overview

 - 5. Underpinning this paper is an unequivocal endorsement of the OECD principles to be applied when considering intra group services.
 The emphasis of the paper, therefore, is on how most expediently and efficiently a reviewer may conclude that the arm's length principle has been applied in the provision of certain intra group services. - 6.
 It is important that the proposals in this paper are applied cumulatively as questions that may be relevant at the beginning of the process may subsequently be satisfactorily answered after the provision of certain information later in the process.
-For example, there may be a legitimate concern about the provision of a service which is then resolved by information supplied in the narrative. - 7.
-The key elements of the approach developed by in this paper are:

-(i) Acceptance of certain important working assumptions in establishing an agreed starting point for any review.
+For example, there may be a legitimate concern about the provision of a service which is then resolved by information supplied in the narrative (see section VI). - 7.
+The key elements or principles of the approach developed by in this paper are: - (i) All costs are allocable but domestic law will not necessarily allow a full deduction of those costs. - (ii) (IRELAND) Existence of certain important critical assumptions in establishing an agreed starting point for any review.

-(ii) The provision of concise and dedicated information to provide an understanding of the type of service provided and the structure by which those services are delivered.

-(iii) Flexibility in deciding the breadth and depth of review required in evaluating the provision of services against the arm's length standard.
+- (iii) The provision of concise and dedicated information to provide an understanding of the type of service provided and the structure by which those services are delivered. - (iv) Flexibility in deciding the breadth and depth of review required in evaluating the provision of services against the arm's length standard.

 III.
-Scope of the paper:
+Scope of the paper